 Joseph Schneider Haus National Historic Site is a dynamic community museum located in downtown Kitchener.

 A local landmark and Kitchener's oldest dwelling, the 1816 homestead was restored and furnished, then opened as a living history museum in 1981.
-The heart of the complex is the fine Georgian-frame farmhouse built by one of the area's earliest non-Aboriginal settlers, Joseph Schneider, a Pennsylvania-German Mennonite.
+The heart of the complex is a fine Georgian-frame farmhouse that was built and was home to the area's earliest non-Aboriginal settlers, Joseph and Barbara Schneider, Pennsylvania-German Mennonites.

 Today, history comes to life as costumed staff demonstrate traditional tasks in step with the seasons.
 Come by for a visit and enjoy hands on activities, workshops, special events, gallery exhibits and more!